acooney613/acooney613.github.io/_posts/2023-12-12-post-dataviz.md

 The largest correlation value if between wins and postseason, which makes sense given that in order to make the postseason a team has to win more games, so the relationship should be extremely positive and correlated.

 The top two correlation values, other than wins and postseason, are both 0.45 and show that there is potentially positive correlation between fan attendance and both wins and payroll.
-Whether or not a team made the postseason is also fairly related with fan attendance with a correlation value of 0.35.
+Postseason also has a fairly positive correlation with fan attendance with a value of 0.37.
+Postseason is a variable which describes how far a team got in the postseason (i.e. lost ALCS).
 In this blog post I will explore some of the relationships found in the heatmap above.

 ### Playoff Success